Icon of the Seas: Planning

 In October 2016, Royal Caribbean and Finnish shipbuilder Meyer Turku announced an order to build two ships under the project name "Icon".
 The ships were expected to be delivered in the third quarter of 2023 and in 2025 and would be classified by DNV.

 Royal Caribbean applied to register a trademark for "Icon of the Seas" in 2016.

 Construction

 Steel-cutting for Icon of the Seas began in June 2021.
-In October 2021, Royal Caribbean announced that the first LNG tank for the ship was installed at the Neptun Werft in Rostock, Germany.
+In October 2021, Royal Caribbean announced that the first LNG tank for the ship was installed at Neptun Werft in Rostock, Germany.
 In December 2021, the floating engine room unit, including the LNG tanks, was towed to Turku in Finland by tug.
 The keel was laid in April 2022.
 The ship was launched 9 December 2022.

 In May 2022, Royal Caribbean confirmed that Icon of the Seas would be bigger than the Oasis class.